RogerBambinetti/captei/README.md

-# Captei - Teste Prático Programador NodeJS + Elasticsearch + SQL
+# Captei Test - NodeJS + Elasticsearch + SQL

 ## Description
-A brief description of what this project does and who it's for.
+Test project for mid NodeJS developer at Captei.

-## Installation
+## Installation & Setup

 Instructions on how to install and set up the project.

 1. First, let's install the project dependencies with npm: